MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/ntddk/ns-ntddk-_whea_pcixdevice_error_section.md

 The address of the register.

 #### Data

 The data contained in the register.

+This member contains valid data only if the <b>ValidBits.RegisterDataPairs</b> bit is set.

 ## -remarks

 The WHEA_PCIXDEVICE_ERROR_SECTION structure describes the error data that is contained in a PCI/PCI-X device error section of an <a href="https://msdn.microsoft.com/080da29a-b5cb-45a5-848d-048d9612ee2a">error record</a>.
 An error record contains a PCI/PCI-X device error section only if the <b>SectionType </b>member of one of the <a href="..\ntddk\ns-ntddk-_whea_error_record_section_descriptor.md">WHEA_ERROR_RECORD_SECTION_DESCRIPTOR</a> structures that describe the error record sections for that error record contains PCIXBUS_ERROR_SECTION_GUID.